-Compulsory purchase is only intended as a last resort and THL would urge the Council to engage further to address the concerns listed above and resolve this objection.
+Compulsory purchase is intended as a last resort to assemble land required for projects, but this has not been reflected in the Council's approach to the promotion of the Orders.
+TLP would urge the Council to engage further to address the concerns listed above and resolve this objection.